Isotretinoin (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy because it can cause serious birth defects.
-You must use 2 forms of birth control for 1 month before you start taking isotretinoin, for the entire time you are being treated, and for 1 month after you take your last dose.
+All patients who can become pregnant must follow the requirements of the iPLEDGE program.
+You must use 2 forms of birth control for 1 month before you start taking isotretinoin, for the entire time you are being treated, and for 1 month after your last dose.
 You will need to have a pregnancy test every month during your treatment and 1 month after treatment ends.
 Tell your doctor right away if you miss a period or become pregnant.

-- Do not breastfeed while you are taking this medicine and for 1 month after your last dose.
+- Do not breastfeed during treatment with this medicine and for 1 month after your last dose.

-- Tell your doctor if you have liver disease, asthma, bowel or digestion problems, diabetes, heart disease, high cholesterol, a history of anorexia, or bone problems such as osteoporosis.
-Tell your doctor if you have a history of depression, or if you drink alcohol regularly.
+- Tell your doctor if you have liver disease, heart disease, asthma, bowel or digestion problems, diabetes, high cholesterol, obesity, a history of depression, lipid disorder, anorexia, or bone problems (including osteoporosis).
+Tell your doctor if you drink alcohol regularly.
 Tell your doctor if you had an allergic reaction to FD&C Yellow No. 5 (tartrazine) or aspirin.

 - This medicine may cause the following problems: